Pepper Money retreats from Irish lending market, citing ‘challenging conditions’

 The Shannon-based group, which services about 60,000 residential mortgages on behalf of third parties as well providing finance itself, informed clients it had ceased originating commercial loans here following a strategic review of operations.

-It said it would continue to manage and administer existing facilities and the move would not impact existing terms and conditions.
+It said it would continue to manage and administer existing facilities, and that the move would not impact on existing terms and conditions.

 The group exited the residential mortgage market in 2018 via the sale of €200 million worth of residential loans to Finance Ireland.

-It is now to cease the commercial side of its business,which maintaining the asset servicing arm, which employs over 400 staff.
+It is now ceasing the commercial loan side of the business while maintaining the asset servicing arm, which employs over 400 staff.

 Inside Business Podcast